COVID-19 Information for Students

 Hall and Meals

 The Hall is now back in use following the completion of the recent renovation work.
-For the latest information about the food offering now available in College, please refer to the 'Temporary Food Provision' page.
+Please see the 'Food' page for more information about meals and how to book.

 IT Support and Equipment